joewalker/gcli/docs/index.md

 Design Goals
 ------------

-Cockpit should be:
+GCLI should be:

 - primarily for technical users.
 - as fast as a traditional CLI.
-It should be possible to put your head down, and look at the keyboard and use Cockpit 'blind' at full speed without making mistakes.
+It should be possible to put your head down, and look at the keyboard and use GCLI 'blind' at full speed without making mistakes.
 - mousable with similar gestures to a GUI.
-It should be possible to hide the input area and use Cockpit in a similar way to a GUI.
+It should be possible to hide the input area and use GCLI in a similar way to a GUI.
 - principled about the way it encourages people to build commands.
 There is benefit from unifying the underlying concepts.
 - automatically helpful.

-Cockpit should not attempt to:
+GCLI should not attempt to:

 - convert existing GUI users to a CLI.
 - gain a touch based interface.
 Whilst it's possible (even probable) that touch